 To speak to one of our insurance advisers and find out more, get in touch today.

 How would the business cope if your star employee was off work long term or, we hate to say it, passed away?
-Say you have a specialist salesman with important contacts, and they are no longer able to work, it's crucial to think about what effect that could have, and what would that do to the value of the business?
+Say you have a specialist salesman with important contacts and for whatever reason they're no longer able to work, it's crucial to think about what effect that could have, and what it might do to the value of the business.

-Key person covers the business in either lump sum or monthly payments if a valued employee was to be disabled or pass away.
+Key person covers the business in either lump sum or monthly payments if a valued employee was no longer able to work.

 It can also provide money to get a manager in to prepare the business for sale.
 This can stop the value of the company decreasing rapidly once a key person is no longer able to be there.